 The United States is home to some of the most breathtakingly beautiful places in the world, and many of them have the special honor of being designated as National Parks.
 With so many in the country to choose from (all of which are amazing and worth a visit), why not begin your adventures with some of the most amazing?
 Our picks for the most amazing National Parks to visit in the United States include the incredible Grand Teton National Park, in Wyoming, which is one of the most-visited parks for reasons that become obvious from the moment you arrive.
 Another favorite of ours is Montana’s famed Glacier National Park, home to some of the most amazing landscapes in the world.
 Rocky Mountain National Park in Colorado is visited millions of times per year, and it’s easy to see why: it’s intensely scenic, vast, and stunningly beautiful.
 The single most-visited park in the US is also one of its most amazing: Great Smoky Mountains National Park is nestled in Tennessee and sees more visitors every year than any other park in the country.
 Of course, every National Park in the United States is worth visiting – we just think these are the best ones to get started at.

 When are the free days at National Parks?

-Every year, the National Parks offer several free days, where you can get in without having to pay.
+Every year, there are several national parks free admission days, when you can get in without having to pay.
 What’s better than free?
 Those days – every year – are Martin Luther King Jr. Day, the first day of National Park Week (which is in April), the August anniversary of the Great American Outdoors Act, National Public Lands Day, and, finally, Veterans Day.
-Of course, to save money on park entry year-round, you can always get a National Parks Pass, which allows you into our National Parks all year-’round.
+What national parks are free on these days?
+All of them!
+Of course, to save money on park entry year-round, you can always purchase an annual America The Beautiful Pass - available online from REI - which allows you into our national parks, as well as many other types of public lands, including national forests, national wildlife refuges, and Bureau of Land Management units, all year-'round.